 When we assess your application and it has been approved in principle, we may also check your identity in order to prevent fraud and crime; this includes money laundering.
 This information will then be used to ascertain whether to offer any future credit that may be available.
 This is to comply with our regulatory obligations for responsible lending, FPAs and CRAs assist us in fulfilling this.

-Further information on fraud prevention agencies can be obtained by contacting DPOfficer@marshfinance.com.
-This request will then be forwarded to the Data Protection Officer (Compliance Manager).
+Further information on fraud prevention agencies can be obtained by contacting the Marsh Data Protection Officer DPOfficer@marshfinance.co.uk.

 You may contact any/all of the credit reference agencies directly.
 If you choose to contact a Credit Reference Agency, please bear in mind that the information held may not be the same so it may be useful to contact all of them.